NeuroCloud-Activate/semantic-todoist-sync/README.md

 - `Semantic Todoist Sync: Sync note tasks with Todoist`
 - `Semantic Todoist Sync: Rebuild local Todoist reference table`

-## Note Task Syntax (this is based directly from the amazing "Another Simple Todoist Sync" and "Ultimate Todoist Sync" plugins which work well!)
+## Note Task Syntax
+*- This is based directly from the amazing "Another Simple Todoist Sync" and "Ultimate Todoist Sync" plugins which work well!*

 Main tasks use `#STsync`.
 Subtasks use `#STSubSync` (to not conflict with the default markers from those other 2 plugins)